Santigs/AI/README.md

-# Testing AI models using Python scikit learn
+# Testing AI models using Python

 Here's the links I have used so far: